 Evidence of insurability (proof of good health) is not required to obtain the conversion coverage.
 Rates, coverage, and eligibility requirements of this conversion plan differ from those of the enrollee's current group medical plan.
-To receive detailed information on conversion options under this medical plan, call UMP Customer Service.
+To receive detailed information on conversion options under this medical plan, call us at 1-800-628-3481 (TRS: 711).